alorence/django-modern-rpc/docs/source/contribute.rst

 Report issues, suggest enhancements
 ===================================

-If you find a bug, ask question about configuration or suggest an improveemnt to the project, fell free to use `the issue tracker <https://github.com/alorence/django-modern-rpc/issues>`_.
+If you find a bug, want to ask question about configuration or suggest an improvemnt to the project, feel free to use `the issue tracker <https://github.com/alorence/django-modern-rpc/issues>`_.
 You will need a GitHub account.

 Submit a pull request